Pips Answer for Monday, October 6, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-10-06
+NYT Pips easy answer for 2025-10-06

-Answer for 2025-10-06
+Complete answer for 2025-10-06 (Easy)

 Solving the October 6th Pips set felt like a classic exercise in deduction, especially with Ian Livengood and Rodolfo Kurchan at the helm.
 For the Easy puzzle, I immediately zoomed in on the 'greater than 9' region at [1,3] and [2,3].
 Since the available dominoes were [1,6], [4,3], [5,2], and [5,5], only the [5,5] domino could satisfy a sum higher than 9.
 I placed the [5,5] domino vertically across [2,2] and [2,3].